Samuel-Tabares/Samuel-Tabares/README.md

 ## VALUES

-Patience for complex challenges
+Patience for complex challenges<br>
-Empathy toward colleagues and users
+Empathy toward colleagues and users<br>
-Ability to offer new perspectives
+Ability to offer new perspectives<br>
-Helpful and collaborative spirit
+Helpful and collaborative spirit<br>
 Understanding of team needs<br>